Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

+\textbf{Camera control:} If the person-following robot is equipped with a pan-and-tilt camera, a controller module is required to ensure that the camera is always pointed to the person during navigation~\citep{doisy2012adaptive,tarokh2010vision}.
+In addition, it is common for person-following UAVs to have camera-gimbals; if so, an additional module is required to control the gimbals' angles instantaneously~\citep{Skydio,Staaker} based on the person's relative motion.

-\textbf{Person re-identification and recovery}: In addition to robust person detection and tracking, it is important for person-following robots to be able to predict their motion and plan to re-identify when necessary~\citep{koide2016identification}.
-Moreover, these techniques are essential for accompanying a specific person~\citep{Skydio,eisenbach2015user,ilias2014nurse}.
+\textbf{Person re-identification and recovery}: In addition to robust person detection and tracking, person-following robots need to be able to plan to re-identify when necessary~\citep{koide2016identification}.
+Moreover, these techniques are essential for accompanying a specific person~\citep{eisenbach2015user,ilias2014nurse}.
 Predictive and probabilistic models such as Kalman filters, particle filters, etc., are typically used to estimate the person's location in future, which can be used as prior knowledge in case of a \textit{missing target} situation.
 That is, when the robot fails to detect the person (due occlusion or noisy sensing), the \textit{recovery planner} can use that anticipated person's location as prior and search probable locations for re-identification~\citep{do2017reliable,gupta2017novel}.
 Standard feature-based~\citep{alvarez2012feature} and trajectory replication-based techniques~\citep{chen2017integrating} are most commonly used in practice; appearance-based deep visual methods~\citep{ahmed2015improved,li2014deepreid} can also be used by recovery planner for person re-identification.

+Additional planning and control procedures are required to incorporate the desired autonomous behaviors in emergency situations, \textit{e.g.}, when the recovery planner fails to re-identify the missing person, critically low battery or internal malfunctions detected, etc. For instance, UAVs should be capable of making emergency landings and communicate its status to the person if possible.
+The UGVs and UAVs, on the other hand, can use some sort of emergency beacons, \textit{e.g.}, flashing lights, audio beeps, etc., for immediate attention.